atacker22dw/git_intro/README.md

 When forking, make sure to fork all available branches.
 This will allow you to change files on non-protected branches and push them to the `main`.

+### Patch Branch

+This branch stores the updated version of the `Hello_World_deviation.r` file.
+When students have completed the file, we can merge the pull request from this branch with the main.

 [^1]: It is possible to use R libraries to read in .mat files and vice versa.